-How To Move WP Engine Staging To Live
+How To Push WP Engine Staging To Live (or Production)

-To merge your changes from your staging site to your live site, you just need to click a few buttons on your WP Engine dashboard.
+To Move WPEngine staging to live or production site, you just need to click a few buttons on your WP Engine dashboard.

 Access your staging site under Sites on your dashboard.

 Select your staging site to access the staging dashboard.

 Here, you’ll see options on the top right-hand corner Copy From and Copy To.
 Select the Copy To option.
 Follow the instructions, select the changes you want to implement on your live site, and merge them.

 Again, we recommend that you visit your live site and check that your changes have reflected.
 Check integral pages such as your homepage, cart and checkout pages, your blog, and any other important pages.